 Academic advising in the graduate program has two dimensions.
-The Director is responsible for overseeing the student's ongoing program of study and ascertains that the student is fulfilling the requirements for graduation.
+The Director/Academic Advisor is responsible for overseeing the student's ongoing program of study and ascertains that the student is fulfilling the requirements for graduation.
+Any change to the program of study must be reviewed by the Director/Academic Advisor.

 The faculty member conducting each course provides the second dimension of advisement in terms of the student meeting requirements and expectations of performance in the course.
+Schedule changes can be made only with the approval of the faculty.